danprince/zaphod/docs/compat.md

 Not everyone wants to use experimental language features, so it's also possible to use Zaphod without the function-bind operator.

-If you require a function from `zaphod/compat` it will take the collection as its first argument instead.
+If you require a function from `zaphod/compat` it will take the collection as its first argument, query instead.

 ```js
 import { set } from 'zaphod/compat';